New Zealand First: Social and economic policies

 "Law and order" issues feature heavily in the party's policy platform.
 New Zealand First advocates a stricter criminal code, longer judicial sentences, and the lowering of the age of criminal responsibility.
 In 2011, at its annual convention, New Zealand First vowed to repeal the controversial Crimes (Substituted Section 59) Amendment Act 2007 (which it characterised as the "anti-smacking law"), which a vast majority of voters rejected in a non-binding 2009 citizen-initiated referendum.
 In the 2017 general election campaign, the party again vowed to repeal the Crimes (Substituted Section 59) Amendment Act; it also ruled out a confidence and supply arrangement or coalition with any party which opposed the policy.

 In 2013, all seven NZ First MPs voted against the third reading of the Marriage Amendment Bill, which permitted same sex marriage in New Zealand.
 Peters had called for a referendum on the issue.

 SuperGold Card

 The SuperGold Card, a discounts and concessions card for senior citizens and veterans, has been a major initiative of the party.

-New Zealand First established a research team to design the SuperGold Card, which included public transport benefits like free off-peak travel (funded by the government) and discounts from businesses and companies across thousands of outlets.

-Winston Peters negotiated with then-Prime Minister Helen Clark, despite widespread opposition to the card on the grounds of high cost.
 As a condition of the 2005 confidence and supply agreement between New Zealand First and the Labour Government, Peters launched the SuperGold Card in August 2007.
 The card is available to all eligible New Zealanders over the age of 65.
 A Veterans' SuperGold Card also exists for those who have served in the New Zealand Defence Force in a recognised war or emergency.
-The card provides over 600,000 New Zealanders with access to a wide range of government and local authority services, business discounts, entitlements and concessions, such as hearing aid subsidies.
-However, it was argued much of the extra costs were 'book entries'.
-For example, the Government subsidises much of public transport anyway, where buses and trains travel with empty seats during off-peak hours; SuperGold Card commuters are simply using buses and trains during off-peak times.

-SuperGold Card came under threat in 2010 when National Minister Steven Joyce tried to terminate free SuperGold transport on some more expensive public transport services, including the Waiheke Island ferry and the Wairarapa Connection train.
-The Minister retreated when he came under fire from senior citizens.

-In October 2019, Peters announced a $7.7 million investment into the SuperGold Card scheme.
-The "upgrade" includes a new website, a mobile app, and 500 new partner businesses.